 The Internal Service Funds are used to account for the financing of materials and services provided by one department of the City to other departments of the City on a cost-reimbursement basis.
-The Internal Service Funds include General Services operations, Fleet Services operations, the Group Health Fund, and the City's self-insurance activities consisting of the Arlington Property Finance Authority, and Workers' Compensation.
+The Internal Service Funds include General Services, Fleet Services, the Group Health Fund, and the City's self-insurance activities consisting of the Arlington Property Finance Authority, and Workers' Compensation.